Ani DiFranco

 Angela Maria "Ani" DiFranco (/ˈɑːniː/; born September 23, 1970) is an American-Canadian singer-songwriter.
 She has released more than 20 albums.
 DiFranco's music has been classified as folk rock and alternative rock, although it has additional influences from punk, funk, hip hop and jazz.
 She has released all her albums on her own record label, Righteous Babe.

 DiFranco supports many social and political movements by performing benefit concerts, appearing on benefit albums and speaking at rallies.
 Through the Righteous Babe Foundation, DiFranco has backed grassroots cultural and political organizations supporting causes including abortion rights and LGBT visibility.
 She counts American folk singer and songwriter Pete Seeger among her mentors.

 DiFranco released a memoir, No Walls and the Recurring Dream, on May 7, 2019, via Viking Books and made The New York Times Best Seller list.

+On February 9, 2024, DiFranco made her Broadway debut in Hadestown as Persephone, reprising the role she played in the concept album of the same name.

 Early life and education

 DiFranco was born in Buffalo, New York, on September 23, 1970, the daughter of Elizabeth (Ross) and Dante Americo DiFranco, who had met while attending the Massachusetts Institute of Technology.
 Her father was of Italian descent, and her mother was from Montreal.
 DiFranco started playing Beatles covers at local bars and busking with her guitar teacher, Michael Meldrum, at the age of nine.
 By 14 she was writing her own songs.
 She played them at bars and coffee houses throughout her teens.
 DiFranco graduated from the Buffalo Academy for Visual and Performing Arts high school at 16 and began attending classes at Buffalo State College.
 She was living by herself, having moved out of her mother's apartment after she became an emancipated minor when she was 15.